Skip to main content

 • SMO 6: Investigation and Discipline

-Under the Law of the People’s Republic of China on Certified Public Accountants of 1993 (CPA Law), the local CPA institutes may revoke CPA Certificates due to serious professional misconduct.
-The law also states that the Ministry of Finance may issue disciplinary warnings, fines, and suspensions in the cases of non-compliance with regulations.
-Further, under the same law the CICPA is responsible for establishing professional rules and standards for CPAs and may draw up a CICPA Charter to reflect these resulting regulations.
-Pursuant to the CPA Law and CICPA’s Charter, CICPA issued Disciplinary Measures for Non-compliance Activities Conducted by Members of CICPA.
+Under the Law of the People’s Republic of China on Certified Public Accountants of 1993 (CPA Law), local CPA institutes may revoke CPA certificates in cases of serious professional misconduct.
+The law also authorizes the Ministry of Finance (MoF) to issue disciplinary warnings, fines, suspensions, and other sanctions in cases of non-compliance with applicable laws and regulations.

-In 2011, CICPA states that it updated the abovementioned disciplinary procedures using the SMO 6 requirements as guidance.
-Under these changes, the Disciplinary Committee is responsible for issuing sanctions or other disciplinary actions which may be appealed to an Appeals committee.
-In 2017, CICPA evaluated its I&D system against the SMO 6 requirements and indicates that its system continues to be in line with the SMO 6 best practices.
+CICPA has continued to strengthen and review this framework over time.
+In 2011, the Institute updated its disciplinary procedures using the Statement of Membership Obligations (SMO) 6 requirements as guidance.
+Under the revised framework, a Disciplinary Committee is responsible for issuing sanctions and disciplinary actions, with an Appeals Committee in place to review appeals.
+CICPA subsequently evaluated its system against SMO 6 requirements and has indicated that the framework continues to be aligned with international best practices.

 Current Status: Sustain